lisj03/ParallelGaussianElimination/README.md

 # ParallelGaussianElimination_mpi_openmp
-the major assignment for the Introduction to Parallel Computing course at Beijing University of Science and Technology
+the major assignment for the Parallel Computing course at USTB